loicbdev/loicbdev/README.md

 ### Hi there 👋

+Welcome to my github's profile!

-- 🌱 I’m currently learning React and Node.js
+🌱 I’m currently learning React and Node.js

 <!--
 **loicbdev/loicbdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.